 How to book:

-It appears that there is a central booking system between the gulet charters so it doesn’t seem to matter who you book with although this might have been because we booked very early in the season.
+It appears that there is a central booking system between the blue cruise gulet charters so it doesn’t seem to matter who you book with although this might have been because we booked very early in the season.

 We booked online with Alaturka Blue Cruise for a specific 3-night / 4-day trip from Fethiye to Olympos and found ourselves on a 7-day cruise which we left on the fourth day.